Updated May 7th, 2015

 It is a fairly simple thing to install a tool such as Google Analytics on your site.
-With analytics tools, you can see what pages users are entering and leaving on, and see the paths that they take on their visits.
+With analytic tools, you can see what pages users are entering and leaving on, and see the paths that they take on their visits.
 From this, we can deduce what pages need to be revamped in order for people to complete the tasks you want them to.

-Imagine your site has an action you would like users to complete, such as putting something in a shopping cart and buying, or signing up for a newsletter.
+Imagine your site has an action you would like users to complete, such as putting something in a shopping cart and buying, or signing up for an email newsletter.
 If there is a specific stage where people get frustrated and abandon the entire process, we can see that pattern and change that specific step.
 We can also see if there is a specific page that people always leave the site from, more than other pages, and see what can be improved to retain time-on-site.

 #4.
 No one in your organization has updated your site in a long time.
 Sites that are updated with news, articles, or events calendars look up-to-date.
 Visitors can see that someone is paying attention and taking care of the site.
 If no one is updating your website, we need to determine why.
 It usually comes down to two reasons: either no one is assigned to post new information to the site, or the process is too difficult.
 If there is someone who is assigned to updating the site, we can determine and fix the site to make it user-friendly for the site owners and managers.